Stability of variational eigenvalues for the fractional p-Laplacian: Introduction

 \subsection{Plan of the paper}

 In Section \ref{Prelim}, we collect various preliminary results, such as sharp functional inequalities and convergence properties in the singular limit $s\nearrow 1$.
 We point out that even if most of the results of this section are well-known, we need to prove them in order to carefully trace the sharp dependence on the parameter $s$ in all the estimates.
 In Section \ref{sectGamma}, we prove the $\Gamma-$convergence \eqref{gliminf}.
 For completeness, we also include a convergence result for dual norms, in the spirit of Bourgain-Brezis-Mironescu's result.
 Then the main result Theorem~\ref{main} is proven in Section \ref{Proof}.
-An Appendix on the case $p=2$ closes the paper and contributes to make it self-contained.
+Two appendices close the paper and contribute to make it self-contained.

-\begin{ack} We thank Guido De Philippis and Sunra Mosconi for some useful bibliographical comments and Matias Reivesle for a discussion on Poincar\'e inequalities.
-The research was partially supported by {\it Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni} (INdAM).
-Part of this paper was written during a visit of L.\,B. and E.\,P. in Verona and of M.\,S. in Marseille, as well as during the XXV Italian Workshop on Calculus of Variations held in Levico Terme, in February 2015.
-Hosting institutions and organizers are gratefully acknowledged. \end{ack}